sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 The first line in brackets is the name of a plugin, though it's a little different than what we've seen previously because of the double colon sandwiched in the name.
-This syntax mean we are using a plugin called `Template` that's a sublcass of the `[GatherDir]` plugin.
+This syntax means we are using a plugin called `Template` which is a sublcass of the `[GatherDir]` plugin.

 So what exactly does this plugin do?

 #### The `[GatherDir]` and `[GatherDir::Template]` Plugins

-You might recall seeing the `[Gatherdir]` plugin when we manually added all the individual plugins used by the `[@Basic]` bundle to our `dist.ini` file.
-This plugin is going to be in all `dist.ini` files because it plays such a crucial role in the distribution generation process.
+You might recall the `[Gatherdir]` plugin from you manually added the individual plugins used by the `[@Basic]` bundle to our `dist.ini` file.
+The `[GatherDir]` plugin is going to be in all `dist.ini` files because it plays a critical role in the distribution generation process.

 When we issue the `dzil build` command, the job of the `[GatherDir]` plugin is to gather files from your work area and place them on the assembly line.
 It does a similar job when we issue the `dzil new` command except it adds files from directory on your hard drive, usually from your profile, and adds them to your work area.
-Before they get there, though, `[GatherDir]` stores files in your computer's memory for in case they need more processing.
+Before they get there, though, `[GatherDir]` stores the files in your computer's memory for in case they need more processing.

 The `Template` subclass tells `Dist::Zilla` to treat the collected file like